jomtek/AbcQuran/README.md

 AbcQuran uses the Flutter framework with a Riverpod MVVM-like architecture.

 ## Contribute.
 Don't know where to start ?
-Let's make the greatest quran app ever.
-But we need your help to maintain the project.
+We need your help to maintain the project.<br>
 [Read the contributor docs](CONTRIBUTE.md)